Indirect jumps improve instruction sequence performance: Internal Delays of Programs

 \section{Internal Delays of \PGLBij\ Programs}

 In this section, we will define the notion of maximal internal delay of a \PGLBij\ program.

 It is assumed that a fixed but arbitrary set $\Aux \subset \BInstr$ of \emph{auxiliary basic instructions} has been given.
-The view is that, in common with the effect of jump instructions, the effect of auxiliary basic instructions is wholly unobservable externally, but contributes to the realization of externally observable behaviour.
-In~\cite{BL02a}, examples are given in which auxiliary basic instructions are useful or even indispensable.
+The view is that, in common with the effect of jump instructions and register set instructions, the effect of auxiliary basic instructions is wholly unobservable externally, but contributes to the realization of externally observable behaviour.
+Typical examples of auxiliary basic instructions are basic instructions for storing and fetching data of a temporary character.
+Typical examples of non-auxiliary basic instructions are basic instructions for reading input data from a keyboard, showing output data on a screen and writing data of a permanent character on a disk.

-The maximal internal delay of a \PGLBij\ program concerns the delays that takes place between successive non-auxiliary basic instructions in runs of the program.
-Before we define the maximal internal delay of a \PGLBij\ program, we describe what a run of a \PGLBij\ program is.
+The maximal internal delay of a \PGLBij\ program concerns the delays that takes place between successive non-auxiliary basic instructions on execution of the instruction sequence.
+Before we define the maximal internal delay of a \PGLBij\ program, we define the execution traces of a \PGLBij\ program.